inkle/ink-library/README.md

 This is a collection of [ink](https://www.inklestudios.com/ink/) resources, samples, tools as well as a running list of projects that use ink.
 It's an attempt to catalogue everyth**ink** in one place.

 We're open to pull requests, so feel free to submit any sample ink, tools that you've found useful, or a link to your own project or game.

+## Ink Patreon

+Inkle has a [patreon page full of tips and tricks](https://www.patreon.com/inkle), please consider donating if you make use of ink!

 ## Ink samples